aws-samples/serverless-patterns/cloudtrail-lambda-dynamo-cdk/README.md

     test/test_file.txt to s3://<bucket-name>/test_file.txt
     ```
     You can also open the AWS Management Console, navigate to S3, and confirm the uploaded file is found in the S3 bucket you specified.

+    An alternative way to upload a file to a bucket is doing so via the AWS console: https://docs.aws.amazon.com/AmazonS3/latest/userguide/upload-objects.html

 1. Navigate to DynamoDB